 Nail forms are great when working with damaged nails.
 If you are faced when bitten nails that only have a small piece of the nail bed left, you can use the round sticker that comes with the nail form, cut it to size to act as a nail bed and place it behind the form.
 This way you will build a new nail bed and the nails will be strong enough to give is a chance to grow out.

-When you have a client that struggles with soft, brittle nails that break easily I would suggest sculpting the extension instead of using tips.
-This is because of many reasons namely, using tips you will have to file a lot which can be painful for your client.
+When you struggles with soft, brittle nails that break easily I would suggest sculpting the extension instead of using tips.
+This is because of many reasons namely, using tips you will have to file a lot which can be painful for you.
 Tips only provide length while sculpting an extension provides strength as well.
-If Your client was to bump their nail hard enough so that the extension will be damaged, instead of bending and lifting at the back, which will damage your natural nail, or even worse, ripping your nail off with the extension, the sculpted tip is more likely to crack and break off.
+If you bump your nail hard enough so that the extension will be damaged, instead of bending and lifting at the back, which will damage your natural nail, or even worse, ripping your nail off with the extension, the sculpted tip is more likely to crack and break off.
 This is much better as your natural nail will be protected from damage when this happens.

 You can achieve any length and shape as you will be building it yourself.
 The amount of filing that you’ll have to do to achieve a certain shape is also minimized as you can build it to perfection.
 Using forms allows you to achieve the perfect c-curve.
 Depending on the shape and the length of the nails you can bend the forms so that when you build the acrylic the nails will create a natural c-curve.
 You can then use a pinching tool to make sure that the curve is not just present underneath the nail but across all of the product.
 This looks very natural and visually appealing.

-No matter what shape or size your clients’ nails are they can easily be accommodated by forms.
-If your clients have smaller nails you can simply cut the forms for an easier fit.
-When your clients have issues like down-curved nails or nails that grow upward you can easily correct them over time, by trimming the nails and sculpting the extension in the way the nails should grow.
+No matter what shape or size your nails are they can easily be accommodated by forms.
+If you have smaller nails you can simply cut the forms for an easier fit.
+When you have issues like down-curved nails or nails that grow upward you can easily correct them over time, by trimming the nails and sculpting the extension in the way the nails should grow.
 After some time the weight and density of the product will force the nails to grow correctly.